3 Best PowerPoint Animations to Instantly Improve Your Slides

 Getting started with PowerPoint animations can be tough: not only do you need to learn when (and how) to add animations to PowerPoint, but you also need to decide which ones are the best to use.
 PowerPoint gives you lots of options, and if you know what you are doing, you can create some amazing animations.
 But not all of those options are as useful as the others, and there’s an art to choosing the ones that will most effectively convey your message.

 But if you are new to PowerPoint animations, there are a few you should practice with first.
-We think these are the most widely applicable, and generally the most effective animations that PowerPoint offers.
+We think these are the best PowerPoint animations to start with.

 First, a word about the PowerPoint Animation Pane